Best practices for creating a Seminar

 my seminars

-• All your seminars appear in the My Seminars (Beta) menu
+• All of your seminars appear in the My Seminars (Beta) menu

-You can edit and reshare seminars for future sessions.
+You can duplicate, edit, and reshare seminars for future sessions.seminar-2

 Create Multiple Seminars from the original Collection

-Create as many seminar variations as you wish via the original collection.
-Locate all collections via the My Collections menu
+Create as many seminar variations as you wish via the original collection or using the duplicate button.

 πŸ“ Additional Tips